savindumahasen/Classification-Project-Based-on-Iris-dataset-/README.md

 # Classification-Project-Based-on-Iris-dataset-
 This is classification project.
-Main Purpose ofthis project is classify the flower is iris flower or not.
-For completing this project, use the Julia programing language, and Machine Learning Algorithms (ML).
+Main Purpose of this project is classify the  iris flower  belongs to  virgina or setosa or virsicola.
+For completing this project, use the Julia programing language, iris dataset (inbuild dataset) and Machine Learning Algorithm (ML) called Decision Tree Classifier.